d12frosted/elpa-mirror/gnu/crdt-readme.txt

 Turn on =crdt-org-sync-overlay-mode=.
 All peers that have this enabled have their folding status synchronized.
 Peers without enabling this minor mode are unaffected.

+** Comint integration

+Just go ahead and share you comint REPL buffer!
+Tested: ~shell~ and ~cmuscheme~.
+By default, when sharing a comint buffer, ~crdt.el~ temporarily reset input history (as in =M-n= =M-p=) so others don't spy into your =.bash_history= and alike.
+You can customize this behavior using variable =crdt-comint-share-input-history=.